DanySK/gson-extras/README.md

 # gson-extras

 This repository is a copy of gson-extras with the sole purpose of being shipped to Maven Central, since many people insist in copying the sources inside their own projects as [James Wald suggests on a forum](https://groups.google.com/forum/#!topic/google-gson/dM9ZmAQr25E).

-*Note*: although the build produces Java 6 compatible class files, Java 7 is required in order to build, in order to perform all the tests.

 ### *License*